GregoryBWilson/surfs_up/README.md

 ## 3 Summary

-Looking at monthly statistics for two month in the year as well as daily trends for each of these months has confirmed that Oahu will be and excellent place to set up a Surf and Shakes shop.
+Looking at monthly statistics for two months in the year as well as daily trends for each of these months has confirmed that Oahu will be and excellent place to set up a Surf and Shakes shop.

 #### Observations

 - December has lower mean temperatures than June, but the difference is less than four degrees.
-- December  temperatures have higher variably than June, but both months median temperature is in the seventies.
+- December  temperatures have higher variability than June, but both month's median temperature is in the seventies.
 - December and June surprisingly have very similar maximum temperatures.
-This mean in either month we can expect to see temperatures in the low eighties - hot enough for surfing and drinking shakes, but not so hot that people want to stay at home.
+This means that in either month we can expect to see temperatures in the low eighties - hot enough for surfing and drinking shakes, but not so hot that people want to stay at home.

 #### Bottom-line